-- 1) We strongly recommend using this section to facilitate and enhance the holistic review of applicants.
-It is a chance for applicants to distill down 7+ years of training and tell you what they find most valuable and important.
-Done well, this should inform you about their goals and values through their actions (what they did and what they elect to tell you about). - 2) We recommend against putting significant negative weight on this section and advise that you view this information with thoughtful consideration for equity.
+- We recommend using this section to facilitate and enhance the holistic review of applicants.
+It is a chance for applicants to distill down their many years of training to demonstrate to you what they find most valuable and important.
+Done well, this should inform the PD about the applicant's goals and values through their actions (both what they did and what they elect to tell you about) - 2.
+We recommend against putting significant negative weight on this section and advise that this information be viewed with thoughtful consideration of equity.
 Some applicants will get better advice than others on how to fill this section out.
 Some applicants will use fewer than the allotted 10 spaces; while this may be a sign of someone with limited engagement and passion, it may also represent an individual with significant focus and dedication to a limited number of topics.
-It may also represent an applicant who did not have the access to the same breadth of experiences or opportunities.
+It may also represent an applicant who did not have access to the same breadth of experiences. - IV.

-IV.
 Most Meaningful Selected Experiences: What made this experience meaningful?

 How this Works: Once an applicant has chosen their 10 "selected experiences", they are given the opportunity to describe 3 of them and what made those experiences meaningful.
 The applicant is directed to "reflect on the experience, why it was meaningful, and how it influenced you.
 Weave in the focus area or key characteristic you tagged.
 This should not describe what you did in the experience or list a set of skills you developed or demonstrated during the experience."
-The aim of this section is to have the applicant tell the program which of their previously shared experiences were the most meaningful, how they impacted them, and helped them to become the person and doctor they have become and why.
+This section aims to have the applicant tell the program which of their previously shared experiences were the most meaningful and how they helped them become the person and physician they have become and why.
 This section should tell the program more about applicants' passions and drives beyond enumerating what they did during their training years.
 For each of these three experiences, applicants are given 300 characters to describe and reflect on the experience and its impact.